 Interface: Buttons vs. Touch

 On the surface, opting for a touch screen on your smartwatch would seem to be a no-brainer.
 After all, there's a touch screen on your smartphone and pretty much every other gadget these days.
 A touch-display interface should also be easier to navigate.
 Still, it can sometimes be difficult to target items on a smaller touch display, and some of the gesture-based interfaces aren't intuitive.
 The Android Wear software does a nice job of presenting card-based notifications you can easily dismiss with a swipe, but there's a lot of swiping involved to get to other apps and options within apps.
 The latest update lets you switch between cards with a flick of your wrist.

 Sometimes the Apple Watch requires precision to navigate.
-Credit: Jeremy Lips/Tom's GuideWith the Apple Watch, Apple opted for a combo approach, offering a touch display and a digital crown on the right side.
+Credit: Jeremy Lips/Tom's GuideWith the Apple Watch, Apple opted for a combo approach, offering a touch display and both a digital crown and side button on the right side.
 You can use the crown to quickly zoom in on content or to scroll, and the screen uses Force Touch, which knows the difference between a tap and a long press.
-The Gear S2 tries to aid navigation with a bezel for the watch that you rotate to scroll through menus.
+A press of the side button brings you to your dock of frequently used apps.
+The Gear S2 and Gear S3 added a bezel for the watch that you rotate to scroll through menus.